MY MOTHER'S PENCIL SKETCH

 “Yes, I know nothing.
 I am still in the cradle, just a boy, okay?
 But I know that today you will visit my mother’s home.
 Today.
 And will ask for her forgiveness.
 Your boss may be... coming late, and there is no use in consulting him.
 He is a big lawyer, and this is a very small case.
 Isn’t it?”

 He leaves the office.
 Quietly.
-He does not know how he has managed his head cool.
+He does not know how he has managed to keep his head cool.
 The stake was high: the prestige of his family.
 And he knows that on being challenged openly, how Mr Gopalkrishna, the big lawyer of the city, would use his influence and power.
 He knows his father.

-To drive Bijaya out of home was not a big call for him.
+To drive Bijaya out of his home was not a big call for him.
 Had Bijaya agreed to live with him at his one-room apartment, Amit would have got a bigger ring to fight.
 But she wants a peaceful solution.
 Peace at any cost.

-Bijaya does not know but Amit knows that before his remarriage, Gopalkrishna had bought an apartment, in Elena’s name.
+Bijaya does not know, but Amit knows that before his remarriage, Gopalkrishna had bought an apartment in Elena’s name.
 She lives in that apartment.

 Arriving at the line of depression, at Bijaya’s home, Elena is sitting in front of her.
 Pleading.
 Bijaya gazes at her, specifically around her belly.
 It is flat.
 Bijaya takes a long breath of relief.